EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Introduction

+Across the ten-benchmark suite, EvoMaster achieves the best score on nine benchmarks and the highest average score (58.0\%) among the four agents.
 Specifically, as illustrated in Figure~\ref{fig:mlebench_time_medal}, EvoMaster demonstrates continuous self-evolution on the long-horizon MLE-Bench, progressively reaching superior accuracy.
-Together, these results systematically confirm that a domain-aware, evolution-driven framework comprehensively outperforms general-purpose platforms, effectively bridging the gap between isolated tools and fully autonomous scientific discovery.
+Together, these results systematically confirm that a domain-aware, evolution-driven framework provides broad benefits across research coding, information-intensive reasoning, and real scientific workflows, effectively bridging the gap between isolated tools and fully autonomous scientific discovery.